libsemigroups/libsemigroups_pybind11/docs/source/presentations/present-helpers.rst

    * - :py:func:`longest_rule`
      - Return the index of the left hand side of the longest rule.

+   * - :py:func:`make_semigroup`
+     - Convert a monoid presentation to a semigroup presentation.

    * - :py:func:`make`
      - Make a presentation from another type of presentation or a ``FroidurePin`` instance.